InformaticsMatters/squonk2-admin/README.rst

 **SquAd** is *NOT* an alternative to (or replacement for) the existing `Data Manager UI`_.
-The role of **SquAd** is to provide a simple and lightweight Data Manager (and Account Server) *monitor*, providing administrator-only features not available in the UI.
+The role of **SquAd** is to provide a simple and lightweight Data Manager (and Account Server) *monitor*, with administrator-only features not available in the UI.

+*Importantly* **SquAd** should be a "rapid development" platform where we can add features quickly using a lightweight display framework.
+**SquAd** fails if we spend too much time battling with the UI.

+We chose `Textual`_ because it...

+- has had some favorable reviews
+- works
+- is extremely lightweight
+- is under active development

 .. _data manager ui: https://github.com/InformaticsMatters/mini-apps-data-tier-ui
 .. _k9s: https://k9scli.io